-- Feedback may also be provided to the author of the school/college reference (the referee) or to the Head or Principal of the school/college, either in general terms or in relation to a specific application.
-Feedback will only be given in relation to an applicant where the applicant has given permission under the Data Protection Act.
+- Only general summary feedback relating to course applicant selection may be provided to the author of the school/college reference (the referee) or to the Head or Principal of the school/college without the express permission of the individual applicant.

 - The communication may be from a college tutor or the senior selector concerned, but the Tutor for Admissions (or a person within the college designated by the tutor for the purpose) will consider the communication before it is sent.